The Haunting (1963 film): Critical reception

+A decidedly mixed-to-negative review came from Shirley Jackson, the author of the source novel.
+After seeing the film at a preview screening, she told her parents that "it is actually a very poor movie, the plot of the book changed radically, and far too much talk", although she admitted that the film contained some frightening scenes and had praise for the art direction and cinematography.
+After a second viewing a few weeks later, she told her friend Libbie Burke that she and her son Barry "nearly went to sleep", and that the scariest part of the day was that she had been given a parking ticket while inside the theatre.

 The film's stature and following have grown steadily since its original release.
 Director Martin Scorsese placed The Haunting first on his list of the 11 scariest horror films of all time.
 Richard Johnson says that Steven Spielberg considers The Haunting one of the "seminal films" of his youth, and Robert Wise says that Spielberg told him The Haunting was "the scariest film ever made!"
 Richard Armstrong in Rough Guide to Film (2007) called it "one of the most frightening films ever made", and said Julie Harris' performance is played "with an intensity that is frightening in itself".
 In 2010, The Guardian newspaper ranked it as the 13th-best horror film of all time.
 However, not all critics think so highly of the film; Yoram Allon and Neil LaBute have stated that they believe the film is "frankly overrated", and filmmaker Russell Evans has argued that few people truly find the film shocking or disturbing.
 Review aggregator website Rotten Tomatoes scores the film with an 87% rating based on 45 reviews, with an average rating of 8/10.
 The critical consensus reads: "Both psychological and supernatural, The Haunting is a chilling character study."
 The film was nominated for the Golden Globe Award for Best Director (Robert Wise).

 In 2010, Cinema Retro magazine hosted a screening of the film at Ettington Park, the country house used for exterior shots of Hill House.
-Richard Johnson was a special guest at the event and participated in a Q&A prior to the screening.
+Richard Johnson was a special guest at the event and participated in a question and answer session prior to the screening.
 Johnson said that he had never actually set foot in the hall during filming, and that this was the first occasion he had actually been inside the premises.